 Be strong and courageous.
 Do not fear or be in dread of them, for it is the Lord your God who goes with you.
 He will not leave you or forsake you.
 Deuteronomy 31:6 (emphasis mine)

 Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.
 Isaiah 41:10 (emphasis mine)

 God reminded the people in the Old Testament — over and over — that they weren’t alone.
-They had nothing to fear because He was with them and behind them and before them.
+They had nothing to fear because Elohim was with them and behind them and before them.
 They weren’t doing it in their own power.
-Maybe the reason you want to quit is you feel like you don’t have the ability to carry out the task.
+Maybe you feel like you don’t have the ability to carry out the task on your own.

 Good news!
 We were never supposed to do it alone in the first place.